Living like a millionaire

 They all built homes that, in the days before the stock market, represented a large portion of their fortune.
-For sites, they chose hillsides just a block or two off Superior Street, often on one-way streets that end in wild, tree-lined ravines.
+For sites, most chose hillsides in the Congdon Park neighborhood, just up from Superior Street, often on one-way streets that end in wild, tree-lined ravines.

 After the tycoons died, many of the homes deteriorated, and some of the largest ones were chopped into apartments or used as institutions.
-But starting in the 1980s, many were returned to their former glory, often as bed-and-breakfast inns.
+But starting in the 1980s, many were returned to their former glory, sometimes as inns.

 This house renaissance coincided with the renaissance of Duluth, which, by the 1970s, had sunk into shabbiness.
 It acquired new luster with the rejuvenation of the lakefront in the early 1990s, and people began to see it with new eyes.

-"We'd been coming through town twice a year on our way to the BWCA," says Alan Fink, who then lived in Chicago.
+"We'd been coming through town twice a year on our way to the BWCA," said Alan Fink, who then lived in Chicago.

 "Back then, Duluth was a place to get through.
 But Duluth kept getting nicer and nicer, and pretty soon it became a place to get to."